Kazmirchuk/nats-tcl/KvAPI.md

 The callback is invoked in the following order, once for each entry:
 1. Historical entries for all matching keys (only with `-include_history true`).
-1. Current entries for all matching keys (if `-updates_only false`).
+2. Current entries for all matching keys.
-2. Then it is invoked once again with an empty `entry` to signal "end of current data" (even if `-updates_only true`).
+3. Then it is invoked once again with an empty `entry` to signal "end of current data".
-3. When a key is updated, it is invoked with a new entry.
+4. When a key is updated, it is invoked with a new entry.

+With `-updates_only true`, the watcher starts with step #3. [^1]

 If you opt for the **array** option:
 1. Current keys and values from the bucket are inserted into this array.
 2. Afterwards, updates in the bucket are delivered as they happen.
 3. If a key is deleted or purged from the bucket, and `-ignore_deletes false`, the corresponding key will be removed from the array as well.

 Thus, you effectively have a local cache of a whole KV bucket or its portion that is always up-to-date.
-Depending on your use case, this might be more efficient than querying the bucket with `[$kv get]`.
+Depending on your use case, this might be more efficient than querying the bucket with `$kv get`.

 The array can't be a local variable.